InQuest/omnibus/README.md

 The application is written with Python 2.7 in mind and has been successfully tested on OSX and Ubuntu 16.04 environments.

-As this is a pre-release of the final application, there will very likely be some bugs and uncaught exceptions or other weirdness during usage.
-Though for the most part, it is fully functional and can be used to begin OSINT investigations right away.
+This is a beta of the final application and as such there may be some bugs or other weirdness during usage.
+For the most part Omnibus is fully functional and can be used to begin OSINT investigation right away.

 ### Contribution
-Omnibus is built in a modular manner that allows the easy addition, or removal, of OSINT plugins.
-Each module is included in a single directory, and by adding a few lines of code, your module could be the next one!
+Omnibus is built in a modular manner that allows the easy addition of OSINT data source modules and import/export modules.
+Each module per category is included in a single directory, and by adding a few lines of code, your module could be the next!

-As this README and the Wiki continues to grow, we will have full-fledged examples of how to write custom plugins and get them in as Pull Requests!
+As the Wiki continues to grow, we will have full examples of how to write custom plugins.

+If you happen to notice any bugs or other issues, please create an Issue and/or Pull Request.
+We would also love for community support in creating more modules and expanding the Omnibus use-cases.
+Forks and Pull Requests for new features are more than welcome!

 ### Vocabulary
 Before we begin we'll need to cover some terminology used by Omnibus.